SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Evaluation

-~ Next, we take a deeper dive into some of the specific issues to illustrate the subtleties of these and why off-the-shelf fuzzing techniques could not have identified them.

 \myparagraph{Case Study 1: Host-initiated stateful performance issue via spoofed ARP packets (V1).} This issue, in class \texttt{CastorArpManager}, can be exploited by any malicious hosts in the network.
 The root cause of the issue is depicted (highly simplified) in Figure~\ref{fig:castor}.
 The execution cost of the ARP-related service increases as more ARP records are added to an internal data structure.
-We were able to manually reconstruct the OpenFlow messages that would trigger this issue.
+We manually reconstructed the OpenFlow messages that triggered this issue.
 As a proof-of-concept, we use Mininet~\cite{mininet} to create a simple network with three switches.
 Each switch connects to one host.
 We use one host to generate spoofed ARP packets and monitor the connectivity between the other two hosts.
-The malicious host generates 10 spoofed ARP packets every second to avoid the flooding attack.
-Figure~\ref{fig:arp-attack} presents the moving average of the \emph{per-message} processing time of each OpenFlow message received by the ONOS SDN controller with respect to the number of messages received by ONOS.
-The plot shows that an attacker can slowly degrade the performance of the SDN controller by generating spoofed ARP packets that take longer and longer to process.
+The malicious host generates 10 spoofed ARP packets per second to avoid the flooding attack.

-We use iperf to measure the bandwidth between two benign hosts in the network.
-Figure~\ref{fig:arp-bandwidth} shows the result.
-The bandwidth stays stable at 27 Gbits/s initially and drops significantly after 270 seconds.
-Note that it only requires the attacker to generate 3000 spoofed ARP packets to bring the entire network down, and the frequency is low.
-Note that the bandwidth drop is not due to a data plane attack.
-We further confirmed this by performing the same experiment with \texttt{CastorArpManager} disabled and did not observe any bandwidth drop.
-The \SPIShort reduces the throughput of the SDN controller by increasing the average processing time of each OpenFlow message.
-OpenFlow messages with LLDP payload are used to check the liveness of links.
-The ONOS SDN controller failed to process such messages in time during the attack and marked links as unavailable.
-Thus, the bandwidth of the entire network is affected.
+We use iperf to measure the bandwidth between two benign hosts in the network, with results shown in Figure~\ref{fig:arp-bandwidth}.
+The bandwidth started at 27 Gbits/s, but dropped significantly after 270 seconds.
+To disrupt the network, the attacker only needed to create 3,000 fake ARP packets at a low frequency.
+This wasn't due to a data plane attack, as confirmed by a separate test without \texttt{CastorArpManager}.
+The \SPIShort increased ONOS's processing time for OpenFlow messages, affecting its throughput.
+OpenFlow messages containing LLDP data checked link liveness, but ONOS couldn't process them quickly enough during the attack, marking links as unavailable and impacting network bandwidth.

-Moreover, we find that after generating spoofed ARP records, the SDN controller cannot be recovered easily by disconnecting the malicious host or rebooting.
-The SDN controller saves all ARP records in a persistent storage and ONOS does not provide an interface to remove a single field unless the user removes the entire data store.
-In that case, other configurations will be removed as well.
+Moreover, it is hard to fix the issue with easy configuration patches or reboots.
+ONOS saves all ARP records in persistent storage, and it does not provide an interface to remove a single field unless the user removes the entire data store.
+In that case, other configurations will also be removed.